tjstat214/danny_ma_week1_sql_challenge/README.md

 ![Case study 1](Danny_MA_SQL_challenge_1.png)

 To practice my SQL skill, I took Danny MA 8 weeks SQL challenge, case study number 1.
-This project gives me the ability to apply my SQL knowlege to provide answers to business questions provided, and also derived insight that can help make a better data driven decision.
+This project gives me the ability to apply my SQL knowlege to provide answers to business questions, and also derived insight that can help make a better data driven decision.

 ## Introduction